Introduction

 A few small details make a big difference in the final flavor.

-- Green and black olives - Using a mix adds complexity and balance.
+- Green and black olives - mixing them adds complexity and balance.
 Choose good-quality olives for the best flavor.

 - Artichoke hearts - Add a subtle tang and tender texture that complements the olives beautifully.